Rob-Jay/Mobile-dev/design.md

 We are using Firebase Storage to store and retrieve all advertisement images.
 ### Firebase Authentication
 Firebase Auth is used to allows for the creation and login of our application user accounts.
+###FireStore RecyclerView Adapter
+We user FireStore RecyclerView Adapter for our searchViewAdapter.
+This allows ease to impliment and also fast reponsive features for users.
 ### Google Maps
 Each advertisement is given a location.
 We are using Google Maps to display the advertisement location to other users.
 ### Stripe Online Payments w/ Volley